world-class/REPL/websites/README.md

 - [Git Cheatsheet](http://ndpsoftware.com/git-cheatsheet.html) - _"Interactive Git Cheatsheet, categorizing commands based on what they affect."_
 - [Git Immersion](http://gitimmersion.com) - _"A guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it."_
 - [GitHowTo](https://githowto.com) - _"Git How To is a guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it."_
+- [GitHub Learning Lab](https://lab.github.com/) - _"With GitHub Learning Lab, grow your skills by completing fun, realistic projects.
+Get advice and helpful feedback from our friendly Learning Lab bot."_
 - [Learn Git Branching](https://learngitbranching.js.org) - _"An interactive Git visualization tool to educate and challenge!"_
 - [Pro Git Book](https://git-scm.com/book/en/v2) - _"The entire Pro Git book, written by Scott Chacon and Ben Straub and published by Apress, is available here.
 All content is licensed under the Creative Commons Attribution Non Commercial Share Alike 3.0 license.
 Print versions of the book are available on Amazon.com."_
 - [Productive Git for Developers](https://egghead.io/courses/productive-git-for-developers) - _"You will walk through a series of scenarios which you’ll most commonly encounter in your daily work life as a developer."_.